Free and based path groupoids: Based path and loop groupoids

-Once that we have defined the free path groupoid of a translation groupoid and have given several equivalent models, we can give an explicit characterization of the various groupoids resulting of fixing some points.
-These based groupoids of paths will be of great significance to the groupoid Lusternik-Schnirelman theory defined in \cite{Colman2} as well as for the groupoid topological complexity defined in \cite{AC} and they will be discussed elsewhere.
+Now that we have defined the free path groupoid of a translation groupoid and have given several equivalent models, we can give an explicit characterization of the various groupoids resulting from fixing certain points.
+These based groupoids of paths will be of great significance to the groupoid Lusternik-Schnirelmann theory defined in \cite{Colman2} as well as for the groupoid topological complexity defined in \cite{AC} and they will be further discussed elsewhere.

-\subsubsection{The groupoid $\Omega_{x,y}$ of paths from $x$ to $y$}
+\subsection{The groupoid $\Omega_{x,y}$ of paths from $x$ to $y$}

 The groupoid of paths from $x$ to $y$, $\Omega_{x,y}$, is defined as a pullback of the evaluation map $\ev: P(G \ltimes X ) \to (G\times G) \ltimes (X\times X)$ and the constant map $x\times y: {\bf{1}}\to (G\times G) \ltimes (X\times X)$ where ${\bf{1}}$ is the trivial groupoid with one object and one arrow, ${\bf{1}}=e\ltimes \bullet$ and $(x\times y)(\bullet)=(x,y)$.
 That is,